CapaFenLisesi/computationalphysics_N2013301020164/README.md

 Contact me at *jameslee@whu.edu.cn*.

 ##Assignments
-Assignment reports will be written in LaTex manner.
-Tex files and pdf files will be uploaded.
+Assignment reports will be written in LaTeX manner.
+TeX files and PDF files will be uploaded.

 1. Linux,Python have been installed.
-Github accounts has been signed up. -[Readme.md](https://github.com/jamesofey/computationalphysics_N2013301020164/edit/master/README.md) has been written.
+Github accounts has been registered. -[Readme.md](https://github.com/jamesofey/computationalphysics_N2013301020164/edit/master/README.md) has been written.

    Report files:
    -[TeX File](https://github.com/jamesofey/computationalphysics_N2013301020164/blob/master/Report_1.tex)